Redistricting

 What is the timeline?

-Three additional public hearings will be held on:
+Three additional public hearings (registration is required for virtual attendance) will be held on:

 Who are the members of the redistricting advisory committee?